wp-plugins/memberpress-addon-for-wp-courseware/readme.txt

 3. Create a course outline page using [shortcode]
 4. Create a product and set a price
 5. Associate one or more WP Courseware courses with the product
-6. New users pay for the course through the shopping cart integration of your choice, the membership plugin assigns them WP user access and assigns them to the product for which they paid, and WP Courseware assigns them to the appropriate course(s) based on the product
+6. New student pays for the product, and WP Courseware enrolls them to the appropriate course(s) based on purchased product

 = Check out Fly Plugins =
 For more info about Fly Plugins Free and Premium Plugins, check out the following links:

-* [WP Courseware LMS plugin for WordPress](http://flyplugins.com/wp-courseware-premium-wordpress-plugin/) - The best LMS online for WordPress.
+* WP Courseware [LMS plugin for WordPress](http://wpcourseware.com/) - The best LMS online for WordPress.
-* [S3 Media Maestro](http://www.s3mediamaestro.com/) - The best HTML 5 secure media player for WordPress that works hand in hand with Amazon S3.
+* [S3 Media Maestro](http://s3mediamaestro.com/) - The best HTML 5 secure media player for WordPress that works hand in hand with Amazon S3.
-* Other [Fly PluginsWordPress Plugins](http://flyplugins.com) by Fly Plugins.
+* Other [Fly Plugins](http://flyplugins.com) by Fly Plugins.
-* Follow Fly Plugins on [Facebook](http://flyplugins.com/facebook)
+* Follow Fly Plugins on [Facebook](http://facebook.com/flyplugins)
 * Check out the Fly Plugins [YouTube](http://www.youtube.com/flyplugins) channel.
-* See documentation on our [Codex](http://flyplugins.com/codex) site.

 == Installation ==